blaenk/blaenk.github.io/readme.markdown

     * only loads the JS when comments are on
 * github history integration
     * show the commit that most recently altered a given post in its footer, as well as a link to its overall history on github

-Todo:

-* possible optimization for pygments: combine all similar language code blocks into one "file"